Egyptian court seeks death penalty for ex-president Mursi

 Mursi stood defiant in a court cage wearing a blue prison outfit.
 He smiled and pumped his fists in the air as the judge read the sentences.

-Other defendants, held in a courtroom cage separate from Mursi‘s, flashed four-finger salutes symbolising resistance to the state’s anti-Islamist crackdown.
+Other defendants, held in a courtroom cage separate from Mursi‘s, flashed four-finger salutes symbolizing resistance to the state’s anti-Islamist crackdown.
 From behind soundproof glass, they shouted: “Down with military rule!”

 Wearing white, red and blue prison jumpsuits - identifying them respectively as awaiting sentencing, condemned to death, and sentenced to a lesser penalty - they seemed to form a choir momentarily, with one prisoner leading others in protest chants.